xStarbound/xStarbound/doc/lua/object.md

 #### `void` object.setMaterialSpaces([`JsonArray` spaces])

 Sets the object's material spaces to the specified list, or clears them if unspecified.
-List entries should be in the form of `pair<Vec2I, String>` specifying the relative position and material name of materials to be set. __Objects should only set material spaces within their occupied tile spaces to prevent Bad Things TM from happening.__
+List entries should be in the form of `pair<Vec2I, String>` specifying the relative position and material name of materials to be set.

+**Warning:** Objects should only set material spaces within their occupied tile spaces to prevent Bad Things™ from happening.

 ---

-#### `void` object.setDamageSources([`List<DamageSource>` damageSources])
+#### `void` object.setDamageSources([`Maybe<List<DamageSource>>` damageSources])

 Sets the object's active damage sources (or clears them if unspecified).